 Liquid crystal displays will offer you high pixel resolution and intricately vibrant displays with attention to detail.

 GPS mapping systems are state-of-the-art tools that no boater should go without.
-In fact, if you’re shipping large cargo, it’s an absolute must have.
+If you’re shipping large cargo, it’s an absolute must-have.

-For top-quality that can’t be beat look for a real time mapping system with 12-parellel channel reception with 1,000 waypoints, event markers, and routes.
+For top-quality that can’t be beat, look for a real-time mapping system with 12-parallel channel reception with 1,000 waypoints, event markers, and routes.

 You can even zoom in on specific points of interest from 0.1 -4, 000 miles.